 Refer to Chapter 3.3: Carer adoption for further information.

 A young person’s age should not diminish the need for long term planning and consideration of what arrangement will:

-The Child Protection and Family Support division's permanency planning policy does not change a parent’s right to seek a revocation of a long-term protection order.
+The Department's permanency planning policy does not change a parent’s right to seek a revocation of a long-term protection order.